starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/README.md

 > [!IMPORTANT]
 > This sample application is meant for demo purposes and is not production ready.
 Please make sure to validate the code with your organizations security best practices.
->
-> Remember to clean up resources after testing to avoid unnecessary costs by following the clean-up steps provided.

 ## Architecture Overview